 Sea steward group ready to put education into action

-In this April 28, 2017, photo, Salish Sea Stewards volunteer Tom Flanagan ventures out into the mud at low tide in Fidalgo Bay to set a trap in order to monitor for green crabs in Anacortes, Wash.
-ADVANCE FOR WEEKEND EDITIONS - In this Tuesday, May 9, 2017, photo, Alena Eldridge, an Arlington High School student also studying Ocean Research at Everett Community College, paints a rubber squid while making a T-shirt at the Breazeale Interpretive Center Washington.
+In this April 28, 2017, photo, Salish Sea Stewards volunteer Tom Flanagan ventures out into the mud at low tide in Fidalgo Bay to set a trap in order to monitor for green crabs in Anacortes, Wash. less ADVANCE FOR WEEKEND EDITIONS - In this April 28, 2017, photo, Salish Sea Stewards volunteer Tom Flanagan ventures out into the mud at low tide in Fidalgo Bay to set a trap in order to monitor for green crabs in ... more ADVANCE FOR WEEKEND EDITIONS - In this Tuesday, May 9, 2017, photo, Alena Eldridge, an Arlington High School student also studying Ocean Research at Everett Community College, paints a rubber squid while making a T-shirt at the Breazeale Interpretive Center Washington.

 Add your comments below